 [(v) The Party that made the determination under (i) shall consider any recommendations by the Scientific and Technical Body;]

 (b) Scoping.
 Parties shall [ensure that] [identify] key environmental [, social, economic and cultural] impacts and other relevant issues, including potential cumulative impacts, [impacts in areas within national jurisdiction] [and] [transboundary impacts], as well as alternatives to be included in the environmental impact assessments that shall be conducted under this Part [are identified].
-The scope shall be defined [after considering public comments and] by using the best available science and scientific information and, where available, relevant traditional knowledge of Indigenous Peoples and local communities;]
+The scope shall be defined [after considering public comments and] by using the best available science and scientific information and, where available, relevant traditional knowledge of Indigenous Peoples and local communities;

 (c) Impact assessment and evaluation.
 Parties shall ensure that the impacts of planned activities, including cumulative impacts and impacts in areas within national jurisdiction, are assessed and evaluated using the best available science and scientific information, and, where available, relevant traditional knowledge of Indigenous Peoples and local communities;